Until Then: Development

 Polychroma Games, an indie game studio based in the Philippines headed by game director Mickole Klein Nulud, started active development on the game in 2020 during the COVID-19 pandemic using Godot Engine.
 The development team consisted of 10 core people, with additional contributions from others.
 A demo version of the game was released as part of the Steam Next Fest in February 2024.
 The release of the game was slated for May 23, 2024, but was delayed weeks before release.
 After announcing another release slated for June 23, it was pushed back another two days before finally being released on June 25, 2024, for Linux, PlayStation 5, and Windows.
-The game was later released for Nintendo Switch on June 26, 2025.
+The game was later released for Nintendo Switch on June 26, 2025, and on Xbox Series X and S on April 23, 2026.

 The setting for Until Then is based on Metro Manila in the Philippines in 2014.
 Due to travel restrictions from the pandemic, the game's artists relied on Google Earth and memory for inspiration on creating the game's setting, falling back to usual Filipino architecture for generic locations.
 Manila was chosen as the basis for the game's setting as it best represented the experiences of the developers growing up in the Philippines.
 Despite the setting, Nulud wanted the setting to be universal for the story to "reach into people's hearts".
 As a result, the game makes many references to Filipino culture while ensuring that "everyone would appreciate the main story itself."
 It also features references to the Katipunan LRT-2 station, Quezon Memorial Circle, and numerous parodies of Filipino business names.
 Liamson Integrated School, the high school of Mark and his classmates, was based on Rizal National Science High School, where Nulud graduated.
 This high school setting was chosen to evoke nostalgia among players, according to Nulud and senior environmental artist Pia Demanawa.
 Both Nulud and Demanawa also focused on "communication" as one of the main themes of the game, while writer Mariel Tuble described it as "coming to terms with change, loss, and the passage of time."
 Nulud and Tuble describe the game as a "cinematic experience" albeit with interactive elements.

 The game also drew inspiration from Life Is Strange, Night in the Woods, The Last Night, Your Lie in April, and films by Makoto Shinkai.
 As development progressed, the team found new inspiration, such as with films by Ryusuke Hamaguchi.
 Initially, the characters' sprites were designed with equal pixel density to background sprites.
 This was eventually changed to "have more real estate with poses and expressions", according to Demanawa.

+On February 27, 2026, Polychroma announced a DLC for Until Then named Afterimages, which adds two new chapters to the game.
+It was released on June 18, 2026.